Data Loss Prevention Controls

 Where It Appears in Real Systems or Security Workflow

-Data loss prevention appears in email controls, endpoint agents, cloud-access governance, SaaS monitoring, Data Classification, and Acceptable Use Policy enforcement.
-Teams connect it to Email Security, Cloud Access Security Broker, Shadow IT, Security Awareness Training, and Third-Party Risk.
+Data loss prevention appears in email controls, endpoint agents, SaaS monitoring, cloud-access governance, Data Classification, and Acceptable Use Policy enforcement.
+Teams connect it to Email Security, Cloud Access Security Broker, Shadow IT, and Third-Party Risk.

 Practical Example